Introduction

 Compliance

-Many different people may be involved in the process implementation.
+Many different people may be involved in implementing processes.
 Depending on the size and complexity of the organization, different roles may have different responsibilities, and some roles may have multiple responsibilities too.
 The involvement of top management is likewise critical, as they must justify why changes are being made in their organization.

 These roles are usually particularly important: